An Introduction to TikTok

 TikTok Ad Credit

-2020 Update: Once again, following Facebook’s lead, that declared it will be giving $100 million in free ad credit, TikTok also launches its own COVID-19 relief effort and giving out $100 million in free ad credits to SMBs.
+2020 Update: Once again, following Facebook’s lead, which declared it will be giving $100 million in free ad credit, TikTok also launches its own COVID-19 relief effort and giving out $100 million in free ad credits to SMBs.
 You can register on this page, to receive $300 in free ad credit and an additional up to $2,000 in ad spend match, all to be used till December 31, 2020.

 How to Advertise on TikTok

 If you want to try advertising on TikTok, the process is relatively simple.